Regression-Games/RegressionBot/README.md

 ### Usage within Regression Games

-The Regression Games platform requires a `configureBot` method as an entrypoint into your bot script.
+The Regression Games platform requires an `index.js` file with an exported `configureBot` method which acts as an entrypoint into your bot script.
 When a match is started through the Regression Games platform, Regression Games creates and configures a `mineflayer.Bot` instance for the player and passes it to the `configureBot` method.